GregHilston/Simple-Slack-Bot/README.md

 # Simple Slack Bot

-Simple Slack Bot attempts to factor out all the commonality between all Slack Bots, so that you can focus on writing your business logic.
+Simple Slack Bot makes writing you next basic Slack bot incredibly quickly.
+By factoring out common functionality all Slack Bots require, you can focus on writing your business logic.

-See Slack's api here "https://api.slack.com/", as the dictionary that Simple Slack Bot provides is directly from Slack's API.

 ## Installing
+To install, simply clone the source, which will allow you to import SimpleSlackBot.

+## Configuration

-To install, simply set the two environment variables
+To configure, set the two environment variables

 `SLACK_BOT_TOKEN` with your Slack Bot's API token

-`BOT_ID` with the Slack ID of your bot
+`BOT_ID` with the Slack ID of your bot.
+*Note: This is the String representation*

+## Registering For Events

+Simple Slack Bot handles all of the parsing and routing of Slack events.
+To be informed of new slack events, you must register a callback function with Simple Slack Bot for each event.
+The following events can be registered to:

+* `register_hello(call_back)` - Registers the callback for the "Hello" event, which Slack sends upon logging in.
+For more information about the hello event and details on the format of the JSON return object see https://api.slack.com/events/hello

+* `register_mentions(callback)` - Registers the callback for "Mention" events, which Slack sends upon users mentioning your bot via its `BOT_ID` like this `@BOT_ID This is a mention!`.
+For details on the format of the JSON return object see https://api.slack.com/events/message

+* `register_public_channels_message(callback)` - Registers the callback for "Message" events that occur in all public channels the bot is in.
+Again, for more information about the message event and details on the format of the JSON return object see https://api.slack.com/events/message

+* `register_private_channels_message(callback)` - Registers the callback for "Message" events that occur in all private channels the bot is in.
+Again, for more information about the message event and details on the format of the JSON return object see https://api.slack.com/events/message

+* `register_direct_messages(callback)` - Registers the callback for "Message" events that occur in a direct message.
+For details on the format of the JSON return object see https://api.slack.com/events/message

+*Note: In addition to the links provided, feel free to visit Slack's api here "https://api.slack.com/"*

 ## Integrating